Elise Mertens: 2017: First WTA Tour singles title and top 40

+2018: Masters doubles title, three singles titles

 Mertens began the season by becoming the first woman to win back-to-back titles in Hobart.
 She defeated Mihaela Buzărnescu in the final, defending her title from 2017.
 Along with Demi Schuurs, she also won the doubles title.

 Mertens' season continued with her main-draw debut at the Australian Open.
-She defeated qualifier Viktória Kužmová, 23rd seed Daria Gavrilova, Alizé Cornet and Petra Martić, all in straight sets, to advance to her first Grand Slam quarterfinal.
+She defeated qualifier Viktória Kužmová, Daria Gavrilova, Alizé Cornet and Petra Martić, all in straight sets, to advance to her first Grand Slam quarterfinal.
 In the quarterfinal, Mertens achieved her first victory over a top five ranked player, defeating Elina Svitolina, again in straight sets.
-With her win over Svitolina, Mertens became the third Belgian woman to reach the last four at the tournament, joining former ranking leaders Justine Henin and Kim Clijsters.
+With her win over Svitolina, Mertens became only the third Belgian woman ever to reach the last four at the tournament, joining former ranking leaders Justine Henin and Kim Clijsters.
 In the semifinals she lost to Caroline Wozniacki, in straight sets.

 After her good form in Australia, Mertens had some difficult weeks.
 She lost, respectively, in the first round of Doha, Dubai and Indian Wells and in the second round in Miami.
 In April, she reached her fourth singles final and second of the year at the Lugano Open in Switzerland.
 She won the title by beating Belarusian Aryna Sabalenka in straight sets.
 Together with compatriot Kirsten Flipkens, she also won the doubles title.
 Two weeks later, she also won the singles title at the Morocco Open by defeating Australian Ajla Tomljanović, in straight sets.

-Mertens lost in the second round at Madrid to top seed Simona Halep.
-She reached the fourth round at the French Open, defeating Varvara Lepchenko, Heather Watson, and Daria Gavrilova before falling again to Halep, who went on to win the title.
-Seeded second at 's Hertogenbosch, she lost in the second round to Antonia Lottner.
+Mertens lost in the second round at Madrid to Simona Halep.
+She reached the fourth round at the French Open, defeating Varvara Lepchenko, Heather Watson, and Daria Gavrilova before falling again to Halep, who won the title.

 Mertens started off the grass-court season with first-round loss to qualifier Dalila Jakupović in Birmingham.
 In Eastbourne, she lost in third round to Aryna Sabalenka.
 At Wimbledon, Mertens lost in third round to Dominika Cibulková.

 In the American swing, Mertens reached the semifinals in San Jose as well as quarterfinals in Montreal and Cincinnati.
 In doubles, she ended runner-up in Cincinnati and won the final in Wuhan, partnering Demi Schuurs.